Saint John the Evangelist School

 Since 1907, St. John the Evangelist School has been providing a quality Catholic education rooted in a rich tradition and enduring legacy to elementary school students.
 Administered by the School Sisters of Notre Dame and dedicated Lay personnel, the school offers area residents a quality Catholic Education.
 Our goal is to provide our students with a sense of community so they will grow into caring, concerned members of society.

 We value our students for their own worth and develop their potential to enrich their own and other's lives.
 We maintain a nurturing atmosphere conducive to learning and academic excellence, enhancing each student's self-confidence, self- discipline, and maturity.
 St. John the Evangelist School is a Pre-Kindergarten to Grade Eight Catholic elementary school with a current enrollment of 170 students.
-Pre-Kindergarten, Kindergarten and First Grade are located at "The Little School", which is located in the convent building next to Saint John the Evangelist Church.
-Classes for Grades 2-8 are located at "The Big School" on Main Street in Watertown.
+Pre-Kindergarten and Kindergarten are located at "The Little School", which is located in the convent building next to Saint John the Evangelist Church.
+Classes for Grades 1-8 are located at "The Big School" on Main Street in Watertown.

 St. John the Evangelist School is fully accredited by the New England Association of Schools and Colleges, Inc.